 You must complete document verification in order to have your documents checked by a competent third party.

-When you apply for a new bank account, you will be asked to send a copy of some original documents.
+When you apply for a new business bank account, you will be asked to send a copy of some original documents.
 You will be required to have the copied documents certified by a competent third party to ensure that they have not been changed or altered.
 This trained third party's responsibility is to certify that the copies are exact and true copies of the originals.

 To avoid confusion, remember that a certified copy, a real copy, and a certified true copy are all synonyms for the same thing.
 Finally, to make sure you're on the right track, note that a notarized copy is a valid true copy that has been certified by a public notary.